somnambulist-tech/collection/README.md

 Install using composer, or checkout / pull the files from github.com.

  * composer require somnambulist/collection

+## Contributing

+Contributions are more than welcome!
+Whether doc improvements, new methods or bug fixes.
+In all cases, fork the repository, make a branch then submit a PR - the usual GitHub flow.

+Please bare in mind the following:

+ * the minimum version of PHP is 7.2
+ * traits should not specify a return type but must include a docblock return type
+ * return types for the Collection must be `static` to allow runtime resolution
+ * all trait methods must have docblocks - these are converted to docs
+ * if a trait uses code from elsewhere, it should be attributed whenever possible
+ * consider the type of operation and if it will work in a Set or a Frozen collection
+ * tests should be included

+Remember that the Collection could be a Set or Frozen, so often it is necessary to operate on the values and then create a new collection after processing.
+See the current implementations for examples.

 ## Important BC Breaks with 2.2